saikoLED/TeensyLED/README.md

 Major Hardware Limitations
 --------------------------
-- Heat dissipation at the BJTs is severe, with switching regulators generally being inappropriate for such high speed PWM capabilities.
+- Heat dissipation at the BJTs is the primary limiting factor on maximum power.
+Switching regulators are unfortunately inappropriate for such high speed PWM capabilities.
   - Although the BJTs chosen are rated to 4.4W each, at 700mA and a typical minimum drop from the top of the BJT to ground of 3V for good regulation, power dissipation throughout the board is likely